Abundance Data

 A site by species sites as rows and species as columns.
 We can get

-there using the pivot_wider
+there using the pivot_wider function from the package

 R